Sleep Apnea Using The Vivos Method in San Diego, CA

 Untreated sleep apnea can lead to a range of health problems, including high blood pressure, heart disease, stroke, diabetes, depression, and memory problems.
 It can also increase the risk of accidents, such as car crashes, due to daytime sleepiness and impaired cognitive function.

-Does insurance cover Vivos sleep apnea treatment?
+Does insurance cover Vivos sleep apnea method treatments?

-Insurance coverage for Vivos sleep apnea treatment will depend on your specific insurance plan and the type of treatment being used.
+Insurance coverage for Vivos sleep apnea method treatment will depend on your specific insurance plan and the type of treatment being used.
 Some insurance plans may cover oral appliances for sleep apnea treatment, while others may not.
 It’s best to check with your insurance provider to understand what is covered under your plan.

 Reclaim Quality Rest With Treatment from Dr. Purps